-"To promote by all available means the scientific study, practice, research and teaching of Action Learning, Action Research and Process Management, and to bring together those of whatsoever professional discipline who are concerned with AL, AR and PM."
+"To promote by all available means the study, practice, research and teaching of Action Learning and Action Research in all their forms, and to bring together people who are interested in or involved with Action Learning and Action Research."

 1. To serve our members' action research and action learning practices, communities and fields of action

 Our members are action researchers and action learners working at multiple scales and in multiple modes: one on one mentoring, collaboration building, program and project delivery, and whole system transformation.
 Some of us make AR and AL our core business, while some make it a means to another end (social justice, environmental restoration, participatory journalism for example).
 ALAR Association serves members in both their "core" and "means" approaches.

 This means that we are not limited to any one discipline or field: we are multi- and trans-disciplinary!
 Our membership is diverse and culturally rich; we embrace our differences joyfully and learn with and from each other.
 Our diversity makes our organisational community stronger.

 ALAR Association provides a community of peers for companionship in our work; opportunities to reflect on and innovate practice face-to-face and virtually; access to information, training and learning about AR and AL; access to local, national and global events hosted by ALAR Association and our many aligned organisations; access to networks, news, and a variety of publication opportunities to all our members.
 We also extend our connections into aligned fields such as systems thinking, collaborative inquiry and continuous improvement.